In the Absence of a Social Taxonomy

 However, if a decision is reached that substantial-contribution criteria cannot be meaningfully drawn up, then the topics could still find a place in the taxonomy through the development of DNSH criteria.
 In that case, the social taxonomy would follow the example of the climate change-adaptation objective in the environmental taxonomy where DNSH criteria are drawn up for all sectors selected for the climate change-mitigation objective.

-In a similar way, all economic activities prioritised for the social taxonomy could be then assessed against these DNSH criteria.
-The second case arises where neither turnover nor expenditures can meaningfully be linked to sub-objectives like freedom of association and taxation, both topics closely related to measures at the entity level.
+In a similar way, not all economic activities prioritised for the social taxonomy could be then assessed against these DNSH criteria.
+This case arises where neither turnover nor expenditures can meaningfully be linked to sub-objectives like freedom of association and taxation, both topics closely related to measures at the entity level.
 In this case, we suggest developing criteria under the minimum-safeguards.
-As these topics might not be considered anywhere else in the taxonomy, special care must be taken that they are adequately considered within the minimum safeguards.

 Minimum Environmental Safeguards